OCR-D/core/README.md

 pip install ocrd_modelfactory
 ```

-All python software released by [OCR-D](https://github.com/OCR-D) requires Python 3.7 or higher.
+All Python software released by [OCR-D](https://github.com/OCR-D) requires Python 3.8 or higher.

 **NOTE** Some OCR-D-Tools (or even test cases) _might_ reveal an unintended behavior if you have specific environment modifications, like:
 * using a custom build of [ImageMagick](https://github.com/ImageMagick/ImageMagick), whose format delegates are different from what OCR-D supposes